Ah, the night of Halloween.

 Thankfully, he is beatable.

-To destroy the devil, we simply mock him back, smile, and enjoy the journey, knowing if we have fun and stay positive, he can never win.
+To destroy this demon, we simply mock him back, smile, and enjoy the journey, knowing if we enjoy ourselves and stay positive, he will never win.

-The devil cannot stand positivity, so be positive, as that is the easiest way to beat him.
+The devil cannot stand positivity, and that is the way to beat him.

 He is the ancient guard of the guitar world.